BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 Both the hourly weather update and the statistics/celestial data features make use of C#'s multithreading capabilities to run tasks on recurring inervals.

+There is a settings option to let the user
+* Toggle the app from asking to display saved weather on start.
+Option "Display Saved Weather"
+* Suppress or show the header.
+Option "Suppress Header"
+* Prevent the recurring update from starting.
+Option "Recurring Update"
+    * Note: Setting Recurring Update from false to true requires reboot
+* Display short or long menu by default.
+Option "Extended Menu"

 The three OpenWeather API endpoints in use are